-Ankle bursitis is when one or more of the bursae in the ankle become inflamed.
+Ankle bursitis occurs when one or more of the bursae sacs in the ankle become inflamed.
 This can cause pain, swelling, and difficulty moving the ankle.

 Bursae are small, fluid-filled sacs throughout the body.
 They’re typically